The Dordogne and The Lot Valley

 The Dordogne tour includes 7 nights accommodation, 7 breakfasts, 6 lunches, snacks throughout the day, full trip support including a tour leader that cycles at the back of the group, two back up vans with spare parts and a few spare bikes.

-We will even take your bikes over to France for you and bring them back at the end of the tour (there is a ยฃ60 charge for this, and you would need to get your bike to us in Derbyshire or meet us at one of the pick-up points en-route as the guides travel down to Dover on the Thursday before the tour starts.)
+We will even take your bikes over to France for you and bring them back at the end of the tour (there is a ยฃ60 charge for this, and you would need to get your bike to us in Derbyshire or meet us at one of the pick-up points en-route as the guides travel down to the ferry on the Thursday before the tour starts.)
 Alternatively, you can post your bike to us and we will take it over for you.

 We provide GPX files, detailed route notes so that you can cycle at your own pace, a Peak Tours cycle shirt, certificate, luggage transfer each day, lots of fun!